 Boarding that plane back in July was the crossing of a threshold for me.
-The ambiguity amplified in that moment is one that most people would never choose to experience, unless it was forced upon them, which it had been for me over and over again as I moved through one uncertain moment after another in 2014.
+The ambiguity amplified at that moment is one that most people would never choose to experience unless it was forced upon them, which it had been for me over and over again as I moved through one uncertain moment after another in 2014.
 The year gave me plenty of practice dealing with situations beyond my control.
 Some of those very difficult moments didn’t even phase me.
 Coming home to a broken window and anxiously assessing that many things had been stolen or destroyed by scary thieves, you gain a lot of practice dealing with uncertainty when you come home from work to find something like that.
 Scoping out the crime scene all alone as I walked from room to room, I remember thinking, eh, it’s just stuff.
 Who cares?
 Other moments were much more profound.
 Hearing the ticking of the clock while holding my grandmother’s hand as we waited for her to cross her own threshold to the most uncertain moment of all, now that will change you forever.
 Americans do not talk much about death, which is why I never knew that a single tiny teardrop will fall when the moment arrives; the hospice nurse told me to look for it and that was when I would know.
-I will never forget that moment, Hippest Cat in Hollywood by Horace Silver was playing on the jazz station we were streaming because jazz was her favorite music.
+I will never forget that moment, “Hippest Cat in Hollywood” by Horace Silver was playing on the jazz station we were streaming in the hospice room because jazz was her favorite music.
 Watching that teardrop fall across my grandmother’s cheek clearly illustrated for me all that I needed to map out my journey forward.

 Near the end, there was even more paperwork to take to the Aruban hospital to clear me of every scary disease known to man.
 Only this time I would really be missing that polite, small talk conversation about the weather as the doctors pricked, poked and probed me.
 After being ordered into a closet of sorts between two doors, another threshold I suppose, I was told to strip down to the waist as the door slammed shut.
-Moments later, the door flung open on the other side, and a lab technician gruffly order me around in Papiamento.
+Moments later, the door flung open on the other side, and a lab technician gruffly ordered me around in Papiamento.
 I followed orders as best as I could, sheepishly covering myself and tiptoeing across the cold, sterile room until I found myself standing spread eagle in front of an X-Ray machine.
-You know you’ve reached your most vulnerable moment when your are standing cold and naked with your arms above your head in a foreign country.
+You know you’ve reached your most vulnerable moment when you are standing cold and naked with your arms above your head in a foreign country.

-Thankfully, all the international paperwork is behind me and I finally have the much coveted stamp in my passport so that I can live and work in Aruba and fly to and from the island hassle-free.
+Thankfully, all the international paperwork is behind me and I finally have the much-coveted stamp in my passport so that I can live and work in Aruba and fly to and from the island hassle-free.
 My home is finally ready for guests; my first guest arrives Monday.
 I am ready to just relax, enjoy, and focus on finding new adventures when I am not working hard during the week.
 Today I meet the ostrich, otherwise known as Struisvogel in Dutch, and then off to the beach because this is the stuff that really matters in life–meeting big bird and taking a dip in the cool Caribbean Sea.